buttheadbob/MDK-SE/Home.md

 * Allows real reusable code libraries through the use of Visual Studio's Shared Project
 * Out-of-game script blueprint manager allows you to rename and delete script blueprints without starting the game

+### Frequently Asked Questions
+* Can I use this in VSCode?
+  - No. VSCode has nothing in common with Visual Studio but the name.
+* Can I use this in Visual Studio 2022?
+  - Sadly, no. Microsoft made some _major_ changes to Visual Studio this time which means I'd have to maintain two MDK versions.
+Not an option.
+I am currently working on MDK2 to remedy this, but I'm currently not really playing SE and as such not scripting much, so my personal motivation isn't great.

 Space Engineers is trademarked to Keen Software House.
 This toolkit is fan-made, and its developer has no relation to Keen Software House.

 ## Important Note